AnirbanGhosh1512/DIRS21-DynamicMappingSystem/README.md

 By using the MapperFactory, the system dynamically selects the correct mappers based on the source and target models.
 If no mapper is found for the provided types, an exception is thrown.

 Key Features:
 Dynamic Mappings: Easily add new mappers without modifying existing code.
-Just register the new mapper in the MapperFactory.
 DTO as Decoupling Layer: The use of DTOs ensures that the internal and external models remain decoupled, allowing the system to adapt to future changes more easily.

 Error Handling: Custom exceptions (InvalidMappingException, MappingValidationException) are used to handle errors gracefully.

 Modify Mappings: